Why customers near us should choose a general auto repair shop vs. a transmission service repair shop.

-- The technician recommends replacing the Radiator and exchanging all the fluid in the transmission.
+- Technicians recommend replacing Radiators and exchanging all the fluid in the transmission.

 - Once approved by our customer, our technician replace the radiator and exchanged all the fluid in the transmission using our fluid exchange machine.
 He then performed an extended test drive to verify that the transmission was functioning properly and was not damaged by the fluid contamination.

 This was another good day.
 Although the customer was slightly skeptical about our diagnosis, we were able to get their vehicle fixed up for a lot less than the transmission service they were suspecting.